0xor1/transmittable/README.md

 ##Issues to be aware of

-if there are any circular references, for example:
+If there are any circular references, for example:

 ```
 var tran = Transmittable();